SEPIA-Framework/sepia-docs/README.md

 [S.E.P.I.A.
 Blog](https://medium.com/sepia-framework)

 ## Intro
 **S.E.P.I.A. stands for server-based, extendable, personal, intelligent assistant** and is a modular framework for voice-assistants on the one hand and a ready-for-action digital assistant app that works cross-platform on browser, iOS and Android on the other hand.
 The server is based on Java and can be operated on Windows, Linux and Mac.
-Due to it's lightweight architecture it even works on a Raspberry Pi smooth and easy :relieved: :robot:
+Due to it's lightweight architecture it even runs smooth and easy on a Raspberry Pi :relieved: :robot:
-SEPIA has smart-services for: **news, music (radio), timers, alarms, reminders, to-do and shopping lists, navigation, places, weather, Bundesliga soccer-results, Wikipedia, web-search and a bit of small-talk**.
-Some smart-home commands are prepared for integration as well and are waiting to get connected to other great open-source tools like Home Assistant (anybody wants to help? ^^).
+SEPIA already has smart-services for: **news, music (radio), timers, alarms, reminders, to-do and shopping lists, navigation, places, weather, Bundesliga soccer-results, Wikipedia, web-search, smart home (e.g. using open-source tools like [openHAB](https://www.openhab.org)), a bit of small-talk and more**.
+If you want to realize your own ideas and build a service yourself you can do that via the [SEPIA SDK](https://github.com/SEPIA-Framework/sepia-sdk-java) or using the code editor integrated into the [SEPIA Control HUB](https://github.com/SEPIA-Framework/sepia-admin-tools/tree/master/admin-web-tools)!

 ### Architecture
 The SEPIA Framework basically consists of 2 major parts: The [SEPIA Client](https://github.com/SEPIA-Framework/sepia-html-client-app) and the [Assist-Server](https://github.com/SEPIA-Framework/sepia-assist-server).